I’m a late bloomer when it comes to the greatness of Jerry Seinfeld.

 I am able to power through the day with minimal effort and without the dreaded afternoon crash.

-When we are tried, we don’t make the most rational decisions, yet we are forced to make these decisions when our mind isn’t firing at 100%.
+When we are tired, we don’t make the most rational decisions, yet we are forced to make these decisions when our mind isn’t firing at 100%.

 You owe it to yourself to be the best version of yourself that you can be.
 Meditation is a tool you definitely need to put in your life’s toolbox.